 Error sources were also considered in the gravity field retrievals.
-A summary of the error sources that were considered is provided in Table 5-3.
+A summary of the error sources that were considered is provided in Table 6-3.
 Extensive retrieval results were presented in the Task 4 report of the MTS study and will not be reproduced here.

-Table 5-3 : Overview of error sources that can be used to assess their impact on the retrieval of mass changes due to hydrology.
+Table 6-3 : Overview mass changes due to v of error sources that can be used to assess their impact on the retrieval of hydrology.

 Error sources Defined amplitude

 - sensor noise High noise: Gaussian 1 cm for orbit position coordinates & 1 $\mu\text{m/s}$ for II-SST @ 0.05Hz

 Low noise: Gaussian 1 cm for orbit position coordinates & 10 nm/s for II-SST @ 0.05 Hz

 - accelerometer High noise: 10 -10 m/s 2 @ 0.05 Hz

 Low noise: 10 -11 m/s 2 @ 0.05 Hz

 - solid-Earth Switched-off

 - ice Switched-off

 - atmosphere 10% of signal

 - oceans 10% of signal

 - ocean tides FES2004 vs. TPX06.2

 - static gravity GGM01s claimed coefficient errors

+This noise floor just s we use. erved as an example.
+In fact any noise floor can be specified for the tools that

-5.4 Conclusions of the MTS
+6.4 Conclusions of the MTS